samelamin/hero/docs/integration_test.md

 #### Software versioning
 This steps have been tested on:
 * [Polkadot official repository](https://github.com/paritytech/polkadot), branch = polkadot-v0.9.18
-* This Paidchain repository, branch = polkadot-v0.9.18
+* This Hero repository, branch = polkadot-v0.9.18
 * Polkadot-JS Apps v0.112.2-37.
 It is generally expected that the [hosted Polkadot-JS Apps](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer) should work.

 > NOTE: Exact Versions Matter
 You must use the exact versions set forth in this document to ensure that you do not run into conflicts.